ishworrsubedii/kafka_example_person_detection/README.md

 ## KAFKA INSTALLATION FOR LINUX

+In this practice project of Kafka, here I have implemented the Kafka producer and consumer for person detection using YoloV8 and saved the images in a folder and the report in a prediction.txt file from the videos.

 ### Step 1: Download the Kafka

 - Download the Kafka from the official website of Apache Kafka.